Developer Guide

 Step 1: The User launches the application.

-to the medicine at index 1 in the last shown medicine list.
+Step 2: The user executes sfm 1 m/pan to add the short form of pan to the medicine at index 1 in the last shown medicine list.

-which extracts the arguments and calls ShortFormCommandParser
+Step 3: Logic Manager calls PharmHubParser#parse which extracts the arguments and calls ShortFormCommandParser

-parses the index, short form name and returns a ShortFormComamnd
+Step 4: ShortFormCommandParser parses the index, short form name and returns a ShortFormComamnd

-to assign the short form to the medicine.
+Step 5: LogicManager calls ShortFormCommand#execute to assign the short form to the medicine.

-at index 1 is replaced with a new Medicine
+Step 7: The Medicine at index 1 is replaced with a new Medicine which has same medicine name but with pan as the short form.

 The following sequence diagram illustrates some of the steps that happen when user execute sfm 1 m/pan

-utilizes the following method Medicine#isSameMedicine
+Model#hasMedicine(m) utilizes the following method Medicine#isSameMedicine to check equality of two Medicine.

 public boolean isSameMedicine(Medicine m) {